Kaltsoon/react-native-material/material/3-communicating-with-server.md

 npm install dotenv
 ```

-Next, just add _.env_ file in the root directory of our project with the following content:
+Next, add a _.env_ file in the root directory of our project with the following content:

 ```
 ENV=development